S Corp vs LLC 2026: Complete Tax Comparison for Small Business Owners

 Use Form 1040-ES to calculate and submit payments.

 Safe harbor rule: To avoid estimated tax penalties, pay at least 100% of your prior year's tax liability (110% if your AGI exceeded $150,000) in four equal quarterly installments.
+Our quarterly estimated taxes guide covers the calculation methods, payment options, and penalty rules in full.

 Your single-member LLC can deduct all ordinary and necessary business expenses.
 These deductions directly reduce your net profit, lowering both your self-employment tax and income tax.